 Throughout the year, every class will invite parents and carers into school to show and celebrate their learning.
-Learning Showcases take place on a Friday afternoon, they start at 2.45pm in the school hall.
+Learning Showcases take place on a Friday, they start at 9:00am in the school hall.
 Please check the diary dates and your child's class page for the date of their next learning showcase.

 Absence from School

 Important information on sickness absence, unauthorised absence and holidays in term time.

 Attendance figures at Staverton CE Primary School are traditionally very good and have been commented on in Ofsted reports.
 However there are occasions when individual children's total absence or pattern of absence gives cause for concern.
 The following information covers the main aspects of absence procedures.